 In other words, plan ahead.
 Although fall is an excellent time to start, spring and summer are good times to begin using, instead of trashing, organic materials from the yard.
 The method's alternating layers of nitrogen and carbon materials also can be used to improve soil or add to existing beds and borders, Wise said.

 Common nitrogen sources are coffee grounds, kitchen scraps, composted manures, alfalfa pellets, vegetable scraps, fresh grass clippings and cottonseed, soybean and blood meal.

-Carbon sources are sawdust, leaves, corn stalks, pine needles, peat moss, newspaper, cardboard, straw and hay.
+Carbon sources are sawdust, leaves, corn stalks, pine needles, newspaper, cardboard, straw and hay.

 "Begin by mowing or scalping as low as possible grass or other vegetation in the area you choose and loosen the soil with a spading fork to improve drainage," Wise advised.
 "Remove persistent weeds such as blackberry, bindweed, morning glory or quackgrass that composting might not smother."